 You could try to get around this by giving your plants a little bit of water daily, rather than a good weekly soaking.
 If you have a drip irrigation system where you are guaranteed that the garden really will get a daily watering, that's fine.
 However, it is not a practical plan if you are watering by can or hose.
 Plants that are used to getting frequent water will not develop the deep root system that is needed for the plant to survive periods of drought, so making your plants dependent on daily watering and then missing a few days will cause long-term problems.
 Once a plant is water-stressed, it can take weeks to recover, and in the case of annuals and vegetables, every week counts.

 How to Test How Much Water Your Garden is Getting

-How quickly water runs through soil and how much is absorbed for the roots to access will depend on what type of soil you have, the weather conditions, and how fast the water is being applied.
+How quickly water runs through the soil and how much is absorbed for the roots to access will depend on what type of soil you have, the weather conditions, and how fast the water is being applied.

 Next time, try a gentler stream of water for a longer period of time.
-A gentle soak for an hour or 2 is better than puddling soil around your plants and moving on.
+A gentle soak for an hour or two is better than puddling soil around your plants and moving on.
 It primes the soil to absorb more water and to allow the water to spread out in the soil.

-It can take a few tries to get it right and you don't have to be obsessive about getting exactly 8 inches.
+It can take a few tries to get it right and you don't have to be obsessive about getting exactly eight inches.
 The point is to make sure the soil is absorbing and holding the water long enough to hydrate the plants.
 Once you master the concept of watering deeply, your plants will stay healthier in whatever weather comes their way.